 Fortunately, India is moving towards having developed financial system where access to money for investment is becoming easier gradually.
-There are a number of financial institutions in public sector as well as private sector ready to finance healthy investments for ensuring growth.
-However, in а developed financial system, the responsibility of the central bank i.e. Reserve Bank of India increases manifold for monitoring & regulating the money demand and supply to various sectors for ensuring inclusive growth.
-Major policy formulations are also the responsibility of this bank to exercise complete financial control on private public well as sectors.
-Ensuring as penetration of banking to excluded groups in rural, hilly, tribal and other non-accessible areas is also the responsibility of the central bank of the country for achieving inclusive growth with participation of maximum groups and maximum sectors.
+There are a number of financial institutions in public sector as well as private sector ready to finance healthy investments growth.
+However, for ensuring in а developed financial system, the responsibility of the central bank i.e. Reserve Bank of India increases manifold for monitoring & regulating the money demand and supply to various sectors for ensuring inclusive growth.
+Major policy formulations are also the responsibility of this bank to exercise complete financial control on private well as public sectors.
+Ensurina as penetration of banking to excluded groups in rural, hilly, tribal and other non-accessible areas is also the responsibility of the central bank of the country for achieving inclusive growth with participation of maximum groups and maximum sectors.